biancaBotea/GDP-PQC/Pi-3/MbedTLS/Latency/README.md

 ### Client

+1. Set `server_addr` (client.c, line: 52) to the IP address of the server
-1. From `/GDP-PQC/Pi-3/MbedTLS/Latency`, compile client.c using the following command
+2. From `/GDP-PQC/Pi-3/MbedTLS/Latency`, compile client.c using the following command

     `gcc client.c ../ssl_client1.c -lmbedtls -lmbedx509 -lmbedcrypto -lm -o client`

-2. Run the client using `./client` or to save the results to a file use
+3. Run the client using `./client` or to save the results to a file use

     `./client |& tee ./results.txt`